ian723/Shopping-Cart/backend/README.md

 `npm i`

-## How to run the mpesa api locally
+## How to run the server and mpesa api locally

 Create an account in Mpesa Daraja API website